 With our first power circuit built, we’re now ready to put our research duplicate to work.

-Our dupes have toilets and a place to sleep, now we need to feed them.
+Our dupes have toilets and a place to sleep, our next priority is feeding them.
 For that we need to research some new tech.
 As a first step we will research Basic Farming, this will unlock important tech for feeding our dupes.
 As a general guide, the below research order is helpful for a new base:

-We want to make sure our research dupe with his high learning skill is the only dupe working the research station.
+We want to make sure our research dupe with her high learning skill is the only dupe working the research station.
 Anyone else would research slower, consume more materials and generally slow our progress.
-To control who does what tasks with higher priority the games gives us a priorities tab in the top right.
+To control who does what tasks with higher priority the game gives us a priorities tab in the top right.

 You can see below that I have de-selected all existing and potential new dupes from ever performing research.
-Further, I have increased Hassan’s priority for the research task to help make sure he researches before doing other jobs.
+Further, I have increased Marie’s priority for the research task to help make sure she researches before doing other jobs.

-Whilst your other dupes wait on your researcher to finish the farming research, they can begin digging out a farming room.
+Whilst your other dupes wait on your researcher, they can begin digging out a farming room.

 In the top left of your screen are some vital metrics for your colony.
 We can see at a glance: